apache/flink/docs/content/docs/ops/metrics.md

     </tr>
     <tr>
       <td>changelogBusyTimeMsPerSecond</td>
       <td>The time (in milliseconds) taken by the Changelog state backend to do IO operations, only positive when Changelog state backend is enabled.
-Please check 'dstl.dfs.upload.max-in-flight' for more information.</td>
+Please check 'state.changelog.dstl.dfs.upload.max-in-flight' for more information.</td>
       <td>Gauge</td>
     </tr>
     <tr>